chriMay/Image_Harvester/readme.md

+# Not finished yet, works but not usable in field

 # Task

 Programming a HMI to connect to an installed Camera from MatrixVision, to make changes on some settings and to get images and save them to a given path.